-<Precautions During Check Operation>
+cautions During Check Operation>

-- · If operation is performed within 12 minutes of the indoor and outdoor units being turned on, H2P will blink, and the compressor will not run. - Only perform operation after checking that the LED display is as shown in "10-1 Power On-Check Operation" 2. table. - In order to ensure uniform refrigerant distribution, it may take up to around 10 minutes for the compressor to start up after the unit begins running.
+If operation is performed within 12 minutes of the indoor and outdoor units being turned on, H2P will light up, and the compressor will not run.

+Only perform operation after checking that the LED display is as shown in "10-1 Power On-Check Operation" 2. table.

+- In order to ensure uniform refrigerant distribution, it may take up to around 10 minutes for the compressor to start up after the unit begins running.
 This is not a malfunction. - Each indoor unit cannot be checked individually for problems.
-After this operation is complete, run the unit normally using the remote controller. - The check operation cannot be performed in other modes. - If the discharge pipe thermistor (R2T), the suction pipe thermistor (R3T), and the pressure sensors (S1NPH and S1NPL) are removed before operation, the compressor might burn out, so avoid this under all circumstances.
+After this operation is complete, run the unit normally using the remote controller. - The check run cannot be performed in recovery or other modes. - If the outlet pipe thermistor (R2T), the intake pipe thermistor (R3T), and the pressure sensors (S1NPH and S1NPL) are removed before operation, the compressor might burn out, so avoid this under all circumstances.